 Ethereum transactions can be prioritized under the EIP 1559 upgrade by including an optional ‘tip’.
-The tip is paid in addition the base fee transaction fee.
-If the network usage is within the congestion thresholds when a user initiates the transaction, a small tip can be provided to guarantee the transaction is prioritised and completed quickly.
-Unlike the base fees which are burnt, the tips are paid to miners to incentivise them to prioritise transactions with tips.
+The tip is paid in addition to the base fee transaction fee.
+If the network usage is within the congestion thresholds when a user initiates the transaction, a small tip can be provided to guarantee the transaction is prioritized and completed quickly.
+Unlike the base fees which are burnt, the tips are paid to miners to incentivize them to prioritize transactions with tips.

 During increased network congestion, the base fee would rise accordingly which means higher tips may be required for miners to prioritize the transaction.
 Once the priority transactions are cleared, the base fee would decrease for non-priority ETH transactions to be processed.